LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 			If checked, SlipView will create Reaper's transient guides on the ghost items, allowing you to see all transients it will snap to.

+		- Show take markers [Default: On]
+			If checked, SlipView will show take markers in the preview item.

 		- Don't disable auto-crossfade [Default: Off]
 			If checked, SlipView will not disable auto-crossfade.
 			Do NOT check it unless you have a reason to do so.